syyunn/rit/README.md

 Transfer Entropy
   - Relation to G-Causality
     - Granger causality and transfer entropy are equivalent for Gaussian variables https://arxiv.org/abs/0910.4514
+      - refer to this lit for use of det for multi-variate generalization

   - Multivariate Time Series Forecasting with Transfer Entropy Graph (GNN+TE+Granger)